TITLE 77: PUBLIC HEALTH

 Qualitative testing will determine the presence of A, F, S, C and other hemoglobins.

-3) When F, A and C hemoglobins or F, A and S hemoglobins are detected on the same specimen, the Department shall recommend parental testing and genetic counseling by the attending physician or another qualified counselor.
+3) When F, A and C hemoglobins or F, A and S hemoglobins are detected on the same specimen, the Department will recommend parental testing and genetic counseling by the attending physician or another qualified counselor.

 1) Analysis shall be performed by MS/MS. The patient metabolite distribution patterns shall be compared to normal populations.
 Pattern analysis, and internal metabolite ratios relative to normal populations, shall be calculated using accepted statistical techniques.